claceio/docs/content/docs/Applications/Overview.md

 ### Apply Command

 The `apply` command takes one or two arguments: `<filePath> [<appPathGlob>]`.
 The first is a file path, which can be a glob pointing to multiple files.
 The files can be from local disk or from a git url.
 The second optional argument is an app path glob which specifies which apps to apply from the loaded files.
-By default, all apps are applied.
+By default, all apps is the file(s) are applied.

 The options the `apply` command takes are:

 ```
+OPTIONS:
    --branch value, -b value    The branch to checkout if using git source (default: "main")
    --commit value, -c value    The commit SHA to checkout if using git source.
 This takes precedence over branch
    --git-auth value, -g value  The name of the git_auth entry in server config to use
    --approve, -a               Approve the app permissions (default: false)
    --reload value, -r value    Which apps to reload: none, updated, matched
    --promote, -p               Promote changes from stage to prod (default: false)
-   --force, -f                 Force update app config, overwriting non-declarative changes (default: false)
+   --clobber                   Force update app config, overwriting non-declarative changes (default: false)
+   --force-reload, -f          Force reload even if there is no new commit (default: false)
    --dry-run                   Verify command but don't commit any changes (default: false)
    --help, -h                  show help
 ```